Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 # UPDATE v1.03 [March 4, 2021]

-Thanks to a fellow that's building a metal carrier version with the toolboard, so a few things were caught...
+Thanks to a fellow BLV owner that's building a metal carrier version with the toolboard, I found a few errors that needed fixing...

 I still plan on doing another update that has the installation/construction sequence to make it easier for people to assemble the extruder.